achawla2012/FaceBook_App_GraphAPI/README.md

 FaceBook_App_GraphAPI
 =====================
-Facebook_Friends.py	lists name of the friends of user. <br>
+1. Facebook_Friends.py	lists name of the friends of user.
-FriendBirthday.py posts birthday wish on the wall of friends.
+2. FriendBirthday.py posts birthday wish on the wall of friends.
+   Drawback: Only those friends will be wished who have made their birth day public.